o3o/dirimere/README.md

 ]
 ```

-2. Modify your dub file on order to use `.mirror`
+2. Modify your dub file on order to use `.dirimere`
 ```
 //dub.sdl
-dependency "alyx2:db" path="./.mirror/alyx2-0.13.0"
+dependency "alyx2:db" path="./.dirimere/alyx2-0.13.0"
 ```

 3. Install `dirimere` and run it: